-However, the AirPods Pro are different.
-They represent a culmination of years’ worth of work on true wireless tech, which means they’re a higher-end version of the Apple earbuds.
+The original Apple AirPods are instantly recognizable and very popular, but the AirPods Pro a represent a culmination of years’ worth of work on true wireless tech, which means they’re a higher-end version of the Apple earbuds – and they have a higher price tag to match.

-Not only are the AirPods Pro exceptionally easy to get up-and-running, they’re also far more comfortable and come with a range of new features, including adaptive EQ and, their headline feature, noise cancellation.
-That's why they made our round-up of the best true wireless earbuds of 2020.
+Not only are the AirPods Pro exceptionally easy to get up-and-running, they’re also far more comfortable and come with a range of cool features, including adaptive EQ, active noise cancellation, and support for Spatial Audio.
+That's why they made our round-up of the best true wireless earbuds of 2021.

 It might seem like we’re suggesting the AirPods Pro are always the better choice.
 But there’s more to consider.
 They’re way more expensive than the standard AirPods, and that’s led a lot of people to wonder if it’s worth upgrading to the AirPods Pro, or if they should simply stick to the cheaper AirPods that were updated in 2019.

 The choice will be different for everyone.
 But, to help you understand which AirPods model is right for you, we’ve broken down the key differences below.